Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Experiments

 \subsection{Tasks}

-We conduct experiments on natural language processing tasks and signal processing tasks with quite diversified characteristics.
+We conduct experiments on natural language processing tasks with quite diverse characteristics.
 The natural language processing tasks include (1) part-of-speech tagging, (2) biomedical named entity recognition, and (3) phrase chunking.
-The signal processing task is (4) sensor-based human activity recognition.
-The tasks (1) to (3) use boolean features and the task (4) adopts real-valued features.
-From tasks (1) to (4), the averaged length of samples (i.e., the number of tags per sample) is quite different, with the length of $23.9, 26.5, 46.6, 67.9$, respectively.
+All of the tasks use boolean features.
+From tasks (1) to (3), the average length of samples (i.e., the number of tags per sample) is quite different, being $23.9, 26.5, 46.6$, respectively.
 The dimension of tags $|\mathcal Y|$ is also very diversified among tasks, with $|\mathcal Y|$ ranging from 5 to 45.

 \textbf{Part-of-Speech Tagging (POS-Tag):} Part-of-Speech (POS) tagging is an important and highly competitive task in natural language processing.
-We use the standard benchmark dataset in prior work \citep{Collins2002}, which is derived from PennTreeBank corpus and uses sections 0 to 18 of the Wall Street Journal (WSJ) for training (38,219 samples), and sections 22-24 for testing (5,462 samples).
-Following prior work \citep{Tsuruoka2011}, we use features based on unigrams and bigrams of neighboring words, and lexical patterns of the current word, with 393,741 raw features\footnote{Raw features are those observation features based only on $\pmb x$, i.e., no combination with tag information.} in total.
-Following prior work, the evaluation metric for this task is per-word accuracy.
+We use the standard benchmark dataset in prior work \cite{Collins2002,Mochihashi2015}, which is derived from PennTreeBank corpus and uses sections 0 to 18 of the Wall Street Journal (WSJ) for training (38,219 samples), and sections 22-24 for testing (5,462 samples).
+Following the previous work~\cite{Tsuruoka.ACL.09}, we use features based on unigrams and bigrams of neighboring words, and lexical patterns of the current word, with 393,741 raw features\footnote{Raw features are those observation features based only on $\pmb x$, i.e., no combination with tag information.} in total.
+Following previous work, the evaluation metric for this task is per-word accuracy.

-\textbf{Biomedical Named Entity Recognition (Bio-NER):} This task is from the \emph{BioNLP-2004 shared task}, which is for recognizing 5 kinds of biomedical named entities (\emph{DNA}, \emph{RNA}, etc.) on the \emph{MEDLINE} biomedical text corpus.
+\textbf{Biomedical Named Entity Recognition (Bio-NER):} This task is from the \emph{BioNLP-2004 shared task}, which is to recognize 5 kinds of biomedical named entities (\emph{DNA}, \emph{RNA}, etc.) on the \emph{MEDLINE} biomedical text corpus~\cite{Miwa2012,Miwa2013}.
 There are 17,484 training samples and 3,856 test samples.
-Following prior work \citep{Tsuruoka2011}, we use word pattern features and POS features, with 403,192 raw features in total.
+Following the previous work~\cite{Tsuruoka.ACL.09}, we use word pattern features and POS features, with 403,192 raw features in total.
 The evaluation metric is balanced F-score.